Objective: The children will be able to

 christiananswers.net- Mary and the Angel Gabriel (coloring)

-lambsongs.co.nz- Mary and the Angel Gabriel mini book to color
+lambsongs.co.nz- Mary and the Angel Gabriel booklet or one page Bible story to color

-The activity below is free; however it can only to be used for classroom and personal use.
-It may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
+The activities below are free; however they can only to be used for classroom and personal use.
+They may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
 Reproduction or retransmission of this, in whole or in part, in any manner, is not permitted. *All graphics/images/clipart etc. used on this activity are not my own and are from various internet sources.

 An Angel With Good News (mini book)- New Testament Take-Home Bible Stories: Easy-to-Make, Reproducible Mini-Books That Children Can Make & Keep!, Preschool - Grade 2 by Thomas C. Ewald, page 7.